-2. HISTORY THEORY AND METHOD (HIST6680) (25%; #4) (offered semester I)
+2. COURSEWORK 1: RESEARCH METHODS (HUMN6600) (25%; #4) (offered semester 1)

-Assessment: Two essays of 5,000 words or equivalent; participation.
+Assessment: Two essays of 4,000 words or equivalent; participation.

-Course Coordinator: Dr. Patrick Jory.
+Course Coordinator: Assoc.
+Prof. lan Hesketh.

 Course Description: How should we write history?
 Historians have been asking this question since the beginnings of the discipline in the nineteenth century.
 In this course we will look closely at some of their answers.
 Over the course of the semester, we will be taking a tour through some of the major theories and methodologies that have influenced the writing of history in the nineteenth, twentieth and twenty-first centuries.
 We will both examine their key assumptions and evaluate their worth as we investigate precisely what it is that different ways of doing history might have to offer us as researchers.